Are you shopping for new stainless steel cookware and wondering if Heritage Steel is worth buying?

 Interior

-The pan’s interior features a brushed stainless steel finish.
+The cooking surface in both collections features a brushed stainless steel finish.
 Unlike Demeyere’s rivetless design, Heritage Steel handles are riveted to the base, and the rivets are exposed on the cooking surface.

 Grease and debris collect around the rivets, so you’ll need to clean them well.